sigami/base/README.md

 # Base Theme

-This simple theme has everything you need to run a site with bootstrap.
+This simple theme has everything you need to run a WP site with [Bootstrap](http://getbootstrap.com/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

 The idea is to keep everything simple and familiar so that it can be understood by any wp developer.